salimassaf/azure-docs/articles/virtual-machines/windows/classic/resize-vm-classic.md

 3. Type in the password for your account.
 4. Click **Sign in**.

+## Select your subscription
+Select the subscription your VM belongs to.

+1. At the PowerShell prompt, type `Get-AzureSubscription` and click **Enter** to get a list of subscriptions available.
+2. At the PowerShell prompt, type `Select-AzureSubscription "<SubscriptionName>"` and click **Enter**

 ## Resize in the same hardware cluster
 To resize a VM to a size available in the hardware cluster hosting the VM, perform the following steps.